glynawe/Vanilla/vanilla.md

 A procedure without a return type has the *statement type* which is compatible with no other type.
 Such a procedure may only be used as a statement.

 Assigning to a `var` parameter assigns to the parameter supplied by the procedure call, i.e. `var` parameters are passed by reference.
 Parameters without `var` are *value parameters*.
-Value parameters cannot be assigned new values. *The compiler may pass record and array value parameters by reference.*
+Value parameters are immutable. *The compiler may pass record and array value parameters by reference.*

 # Types